How to run marketing experiments?

 There are three primary methods of experimentation available, each with its own set of advantages and drawbacks.

 On-platform testing consists of two flavors: Conversion Lift from Google and Meta, and A/B testing on each marketing platform (e.g., LinkedIn, emails, etc.).
 In Conversion Lift, the ad platform creates a control and treatment group automatically and serves your ad to the treatment group only.
-The results are then compared to assess the impact of the variation on conversions.
-In on-platform A/B testing capabilities, there's limited transparency about how control and treatment groups are set up.
+You then upload your conversion data and rely on the ad platform to compare impact for you.
+Platform A/B tests provide an easy way to test small variations in creative but come at the cost of handing over full control to the platform.

 The primary advantage of using either of these capabilities is their ease of implementation.
 However, a disadvantage is the lack of transparency regarding the experiment setup.
 Additionally, due to the individualized methodologies of each platform, one must become familiar with N distinct approaches, thereby raising the risk of errors.